raoulaime/blog/content/about.md

 ## 🌟 Career Highlights

-- Designed and implemented scalable hybrid cloud infrastructures supporting thousands of users and multiple data centers.
+- Designed and implemented scalable hybrid cloud infrastructures supporting thousands of users and multiple datacenters.
 - Automated the provisioning and configuration of servers (1,600+ systems) using Ansible Automation Platform, enhancing deployment speed and reliability.
 - Migrated mission-critical workloads to public and hybrid cloud environments, ensuring operational continuity and enhanced performance.
 - Developed Infrastructure as Code (IaC) solutions with Terraform and Azure Bicep, reducing manual errors and accelerating infrastructure delivery.